Slideshow: Thyroid Symptoms and Solutions

 What About Thyroid Cancer?

-Thyroid cancer is uncommon and is among the least deadly.
-The main symptom is a lump or swelling in the neck, and only about 5% of thyroid nodules turn out to be cancerous.
-When thyroid cancer is diagnosed, it is most often treated with surgery followed by radioactive iodine therapy or, in some cases, external radiation therapy.
+Thyroid cancer is not common, and it is among the least deadly types of cancer.
+A lump or swelling in the thyroid gland is the most common sign, and only about 5% of thyroid nodules are malignant (cancerous).
+Thyroid cancer is typically treated by surgery followed by radioactive iodine therapy or radiation therapy.

 More Reading on Thyroid Disorders